Duycu-ee/hello-world/README.md

   When a sub-branch is created, it is a copy of the main branch with the new edit.
 Things to note, when the main branch changes with its sub-branch, you can pull in those updates!

+Adding a new branch from main, giving an example edits